 Women have played a vital role in the course of human civilization, but much of their accomplishments and contributions have been excluded from history.
 Throughout California’s history, Chinese American women have contributed to the economy of our state.
 The Chinese Historical Society of America’s new exhibition Towards Equality: California’s Chinese American Women highlights their accomplishments in education, politics, finance, business, and their pivotal role as matriarchs.
-The exhibit is on view at CHSA from December 1, 2018 – June 2, 2019.
-Towards Equality: California’s Chinese American Women will inform San Francisco Bay Area residents, with an emphasis on school-age children, […]
+The exhibit is on view at CHSA from December 1, 2018 – June 2, 2019 Extended through Fall 2019!
+Towards Equality: California’s Chinese American Women will inform San Francisco Bay Area residents, with an … [read more →]

 Chinatown was a bustling neighborhood with many businesses, temples, and associations.
 When the 1906 Earthquake hit the city, it destroyed large parts of the city.
 Fires caused by the troops completely decimated Chinatown, leaving the neighborhood in ashes and its citizens fleeing to neighbor districts and cities.
 CHSA’s traveling exhibit “Earthquake: The Chinatown Story” details firsthand accounts from the people who lived there, how the city had been planning to remove Chinatown, and how the Chinese fought back.
 The following are testimonials from the people who were there when the earthquake happened.